 Planning a short visit to London and not sure what to see?
 I’ve created the perfect itinerary for 2 days in London: everything you need to know to plan the perfect trip.

 As a born and bred Londoner, it can be too easy to take my hometown for granted.
 Buckingham Palace – been there, done that.
 London Eye?
 Literally used to work there.
 For someone who pretty much loves my city, and the UK, I was close to becoming a little bit (dare I say it?)… jaded.

 Utterly ridiculous right?
 I agree.
 So I decided to fix the situation and spend 2 days in London like a tourist.
 The result?

-- The Perfect London Itinerary – Day One
+- The Perfect Two Days in London – Day One

-- The Perfect London Itinerary – Day Two
+- The Perfect Two Days in London – Day Two

 - How to Plan 2 Days in London